flavtor/github_page/content/posts/my-first-post.md

 ## Introduction

 Welcome to my very first blog post!
-I'm Flavien Thel, and this is where I'll be documenting my journey as I dive into the vast ocean of software development.
+I'm Hakan, and this is where I'll be documenting my journey as I dive into the vast ocean of software development.

 ## Why Software Development?